Azuresonance/WSL-find-host-IP/README.md

 ## What it does
 With WSL, your Windows host can access your Linux subsystem's network services by simply accessing localhost (`127.0.0.1`).

-However, as of now, this doesn't work the other way around.
+However, as of now, this **doesn't work the other way around**.
 You cannot access your Windows host from within WSL via localhost.

 A common solution is taking advantage of WSL's dynamically generated `/etc/resolv.conf` file (https://github.com/Microsoft/WSL/issues/1032#issuecomment-535764958).

 Unfortunately, this is a temporary unreliable solution, since your Windows host's IP is dynamic, that IP changes every time you reboot.